 The disparity between IT policies regarding the use of cloud storage and employees habits is troubling, particularly given the risk of data corruption, loss, and breaches.

-The solution is not to avoid the cloud.
+The solution is not to avoid the cloud due to the perceived risks involved with cloud storage.
 Nor should you create a draconian culture around technology and cloud usage.

 - Create and share a clear, concise policy on the use of cloud services, and IT in general, for your company